Reimagining philanthropy

 in a time of crisis.

-For decades, philanthropy has been engaged in reflection about its structure, operating norms, and impact.
-Questions continue to be asked about the alignment between stated values and actual practices, who holds decision-making power, and which communities are overlooked in the distribution of funds.
+For decades, philanthropy has been engaged in conversation about its structures, operating norms, and impact.
+Questions continue to be asked about the alignment between stated values and actual practices, about who holds decision-making power, and about which communities are overlooked in the distribution of funds.

-What’s been missing is a shared narrative — one that bridges critique and innovation, and that elevates the bold efforts to reimagine what philanthropy can be.
+What’s been missing is a shared narrative — one that bridges critique and innovation, and that elevates the boldest efforts to reimagine what philanthropy can be.

 This film series aims to change that.
 Through candid, story-driven episodes, we bring together some of the most thoughtful leaders in the field to explore philanthropy’s most pressing questions — about race, power, accountability, and impact.
-These stories are designed to spark dialogue among donors, staff, trustees, funder affinity groups, and the grassroots leaders who depend on philanthropic support.
+Our goal is to spark dialogue among donors, staff, trustees, funder affinity groups, and the grassroots leaders who depend on philanthropic support.

 Want to work with us?

-Initial support from the Chorus Foundation allowed us to produce two episodes.
-We’re now seeking partners — foundations, intermediaries, and funder networks — to help us tell more of these important stories.
-Let’s talk.
+Initial support from the Chorus Foundation has allowed us to produce two episodes, with two more coming in 2026.
+We’re now seeking other partners — foundations, intermediaries, and funder networks — to help us tell more of these important stories.
+Let’s talk!

 The team